Information for UNISON Members

 Working with UNISON staff and volunteers

-MiP staff and volunteers work in close partnership with UNISON branches across the UK, frequently campaigning, recruiting and negotiating together; and we coordinate our work on national forums, such as the NHS Staff Council and the Joint Negotiation Consultative Committees.
+MiP staff and reps work in close partnership with UNISON branches across the UK, frequently campaigning, recruiting and negotiating together; and we coordinate our work on national forums, such as the NHS Staff Council and the Joint Negotiation Consultative Committees.

 We are always keen to strengthen our links with UNISON staff and reps at the local level, combining our forces to strengthen the voice of health and care staff.
 If you’re a UNISON representative interested in working more closely with MiP, please look at the contacts in this leaflet.

 Picture: Christina McAnea, UNISON general secretary since January 2021.
 Photo by Graham Martin.